neursh/MCCL-client/README.md

 </h2>

 > [!WARNING]
 > This is an Alpha release.
+Tested on Windows 10/11.
 >
 > Some errors is not handled, but if you do it correctly, I **THINK** it'll work.